-Let's assume an external SCGC customer wants to a) generate two 384-well plates of prokaryote single amplified genomes (SAGs); b) perform whole genome sequencing of 150 best-quality SAGs from each of the two plates, as defined by their lowest WGA-X Cp (Figure 2).
+Let's assume an external SCGC customer wants to: a) generate two 384-well plates of prokaryote single amplified genomes (SAGs) using an enhanced gDNA amplification process WGA-Y; b) measure respiration rates of the sorted cells; and c) perform whole genome sequencing of 192 best-amplified SAGs from each of the two plates, as defined by their lowest WGA-Y Cp (Figure 2).
 Fees for this work are summarized in Table 2.
 Deliverables include:

-- 1. Two 384-well microplates containing SAGs with associated indexFACS and gDNA amplification kinetics data. - 2.
-300 assembled, annotated and QC-ed SAG genome sequences.
+1. Two 384-well microplates containing SAGs with associated indexFACS and gDNA amplification kinetics data.

+- 2. Respiration rate estimates for the sorted cells. - 3.
+384 annotated and QC-ed single cell genome assemblies.